DUAAPIRZADA22/Q4_Learning/README.md

 **Key Points to Remember:**
 Use Path() for validating path parameters

 Use Query() for validating query parameters

-Both Path() and Query() support various validation options: ge, gt, le, lt for numerical constraints min_length, max_length for string length regex or pattern for pattern matching enum for restricting to a set of values
+Both Path() and Query() support various validation options:

+1.ge, gt, le, lt for numerical constraints 2.min_length, max_length for string length
+3.regex or pattern for pattern matching
+4.enum for restricting to a set of values
-FastAPI will automatically validate all parameters according to your specifications When validation fails, FastAPI returns a 422 Unprocessable Entity status code with detailed error information
+5.FastAPI will automatically validate all parameters according to your specifications -- When validation fails, FastAPI returns a 422 Unprocessable Entity status code with detailed error information